-Pictured left: Krista Stephenson (Class of 2017) presents her findings at the 2014 Medical Student Research Day.
-Pictured right: Brian McGrath (Class of 2017) at work on his research in the Department of Microbiology and Immunology.
+Pictured left: Brian McGrath (Class of 2017) at work on his research in the Department of Microbiology and Immunology.
+Pictured right: Francie O'Hea (Class of 2018) discusses her poster presentation during Research Day 2015.

 The program also serves as a foundation for medical students who are interested in gaining additional research experience during the subsequent years of medical school.
 These students are eligible to participate in the MD with Research Honors Program, which requires a six-month research experience on a specific project with faculty in basic or clinical sciences.